JKOK005/FarmBot/README.md

 plant seeds and manage any system errors that might happen along the way.
 It also interfaces with the MPU 9255 accelerometer and gyroscope unit.
 The arduino interfaces with the Dynamixel Ax-12 model that controls the steering of the robot.

+...
+More to be added once the project is completed